pranavpr/cardinfo.github.io/_posts/2020-01-01-best-credit-cards-in-india-for-2020.md

 {% include tile.html image="standard-chartered-ultimate-credit-card.jpg" alt="Standard Chartered Ultimate Credit Card" reward="3.3%" annualfee="Rs.
 5,000" reviewurl="/best-credit-cards-in-india-for-2020/" pros="3.3% of default reward rate <br/>Domestic and International airport lounge access<br />Golf privileges<br />1.5% cashbak on international transactions<br />Dineout membership, Concierge services, Travel & Air Accident insurance cover" cons="No unlimited airport lounge access <br />Limited reward redemption options" %}

 Standard Chartered Ultimate Credit Card is the elitist offering from Standard Chartered.
 Though the default reward rate of 3.3% is certainly attractive, lately the reward redemption options have become limited.
 Amazon vouchers keeps on disappearing from their reward catalog and other options are not so great.
 To get this card, you should have an annual income of more than Rs.
-24,00,000 or if you have an existing SC credit card then the limit should be more than Rs.
-3,00,000.
+24 Lakhs or if you have an existing SC credit card then the limit should be more than Rs.
+3 Lakhs.
+Additionally you can this card on basis of your existing card if limit on existing card is more than Rs.
+4 Lakhs.

 - Joining Fee: Rs.
-5,000
+5,000 + GST
 - Renewal Fee: Rs.
-5,000
+5,000 + GST
 - Welcome Bonus: Rs.
 10,000 cashback from MakeMyTrip
 - Reward Rate: 3.3%, can be redeemed for gift vouchers of Amazon, Flipkart, Lifestyle, Big Bazaar, MakeMyTrip, BookMyShow etc. (depending upon availability on their reward redemption website)
 - Lounge Access: